owebeeone/datatrees/README.md

 If exclude is set, the fields in the exclude list are not injected.

 If `default_if_missing` is set (e.g. to `None`), injected fields that do not have a default value will be assigned this value.
 This is useful for ensuring that all injected fields have a defined value, even if the source class or function does not provide a default.
-By default, fields without defaults will cause an error during instantiation if a value is not provided.
 Furthermore, this feature helps to avoid errors reported by dataclasses regarding the order of fields (fields without default values must precede fields with default values).
 When injecting fields from multiple classes, it can be impossible to satisfy this ordering requirement without duplicating and manually defaulting each field; `default_if_missing` provides a cleaner solution to this problem.

 ## Field Documentation